 This categorisation can also be applied to the student group and each student's use of the innovative digital network.
 All the students are part of a social system where they interact and communicate with each other.
 A social system can be described as interconnected members/entities engaged in solving a shared problem with a common goal in mind.
 Members or entities can be people, informal groups, organisations or sub-groups/systems.
 There are various roles in the social systems and these either push forward, control/manage, delay or stop the diffusion process.
 The role of innovator is critical in order for an innovation to be created, but it is not essential for the actual diffusion process.
-Social systems create boundaries [24].
-The roll of opinion leader is vital to the diffusion process [16].
+Social systems create boundaries (Skribekk, 2014).
+According to Rogers (2003), however, the roll of opinion leader is vital to the diffusion process.
 An opinion leader holds high status in his/her social system and must comply with the norms in the system.
 Norms are the established behavioural patterns in these social systems, and are significant to diffusion.
 Opinion leaders are described as more extroverted than their followers and are likely to express themselves on social media and have a stronghold in the communication network.
 Agents of change tend to have higher education and a professional background for the ideas they are trying to spread on behalf of an organisation.
 This group normally has to go through opinion leaders in order to be successful, but they can also use helpers who are familiar with the social worker's (target group's) environment, language and culture.

 The students were online most of the time over a 24-hour period mostly on social media communicating with family, friends and network building.
 Groups and networks on social media change quickly.
-The students' establishment of new network groups on Facebook correspond with the description of an innovation [15,16].
+Students and networks that are active on Facebook and other social networks represent valuable competence for social work.
+The students' establishment of new network groups on Facebook correspond with Rogers' (2003) description of an innovation.
 The digital network is a solution with a clearly defined target group.
 Since the target group is quite small, it will be easy for all potential users to adopt and use.
 The critical factor is that those who first adopt new technology have high social status and a strong influence.
 Innovators, the initial adopters, talk about the new innovation to friends and acquaintances who in turn become adopters and talk about it to their friends.
-A social system is defined as an ordered, demarcated pattern of human beings interacting with each other [25: 287].
-When groups are analysed as social systems it means that the role of the participants are mutually defined in relation to each other [16, 24].
+A social system is defined as an ordered, demarcated pattern of human beings interacting with each other (Bø & Helle, 2013, p.
+287).
+When groups are analysed as social systems it means that the role of the participants are mutually defined in relation to each other (Rogers, 2003: Skirbekk, 2014).
 Consequently, the roles towards each other change, and are formed and developed during dynamic interaction, whereby the role of one participant impacts the outcome of the role of other participant.

 The study showed that several of the social work students gathered information about the different professional groups before deciding whether to join.
 Awareness surrounding when and how the use of social media is valuable to social work is important in this process to enable social work students to exploit the potential that lies within these resources.
-In addition to being able to describe Facebook groups as innovations, the members of the groups also correspond to the description of a social system where social work students interact and communicate with each other [16].
+Using social media may contribute to strengthening the ability to be innovative through the input of students.
+In addition to being able to describe Facebook groups as innovations, the members of the groups also correspond to Rogers' (2003) description of a social system where social work students interact and communicate with each other.